Cannabis Research Continues to Escalate Despite Volatility of the Industry

 Gamma irradiation is a sterilization process which is routinely used for pharmaceuticals, foods, cosmetics, agricultural, herbal products, and other consumer goods.
 Although it has been used for cannabis plant material as well, studies examining its effects on plant cannabinoids and terpenes as well as moisture content have been lacking.
 Quantitative assessment of microbial contaminant persistence following UV sterilization has been incomplete as well.

-In this study, the full cannabinoid profile of cannabis samples were analyzed using GC/FID and HPLC analysis.
-The terpene profile was measured using GC/MS, while moisture content was determined using Loss on Drying (LoD) methods.
+In this study, the full cannabinoid profile of cannabis samples were analyzed using gas chromatography flame ionization detection (GC/FID) and high-performance liquid chromatography (HPLC) analyses.
+The terpene profile was measured using gas chromatography mass spectrometry (GC/MS), while moisture content was determined using Loss on Drying (LoD) methods.
 Analysis was performed on cannabis plant material (sourced from the University of Mississippi federally approved cultivation site) both before and following gamma irradiation.

 The results showed that total aerobic microbial count (TAMC) and total yeast and mold count (TYMC) were below 100 colony forming units per gram (CFU/g) following irradiation.
-This was a substantial decrease from pre-treatment contaminant levels (4,500-13,000 CFU/g TYMC and 1,000-3,950 CFU/g TAMC) and within levels deemed to be safe.
+This was a substantial decrease from pre-treatment contaminant levels (4,500-13,000 CFU/g TYMC and 1,000-3,950 CFU/g TAMC) and within levels deemed to be safe for humans.

 Gamma irradiation treatment over the range of 15 and 20.8 KiloGray (KGY) levels demonstrated no significant (p > 0.05) change in cannabinoid content upon measuring the concentrations of eleven compounds (Δ9-THC, Δ9-THCA, CBD, CBDA, CBG, CBGA, Δ8-THC, CBN, CBC, CBCA, and THCV).
 Furthermore, changes in total cannabinoid content were not significant upon measuring high THC, high CBD, and THC/CBD chemovars.